TheIanCannon/GAProject2-MyLibrary/README.md

 \
     1.4 MongoDB, Atlas, Google Developers, NPM, Nodemon, Method-Override: Hosting and management of database and JS items, open authentication, etc.\
 \
-    1.5 OTHERS: Image hosting - imgur.com; Images - free clip art, licensed (with attribution in landing page HTML), and/or created/modified by me using Photoshop.\
+    1.5 OTHERS: Image hosting - imgur.com; Images - icons from flaticon.com (licensed with attribution in landing page HTML, and/or created/modified by me using Photoshop).\
 \
 *2. Getting Started*\
 \